 - Prep vegetables and cheese: thinly slice the bell pepper and onion.
 Finely chop the plum tomatoes.
 Finely shred the Parmesan cheese.
 Set aside (keep bell pepper and onion separate from tomatoes).

 - Cut chicken breast into 1 inch cubes.
-Sprinkle lightly with salt and 1 tbsp. of the Cajun seasoning.
+Sprinkle lightly with salt and 1 tablespoon of the Cajun seasoning.
 Toss the chicken to evenly coat in the salt and Cajun seasoning.

-- In a large skillet, heat 1 tbsp. oil over medium high heat.
+- In a large sauté pan or high-sided skillet, heat 1 tablespoon oil over medium high heat.
 Add seasoned chicken to the hot pan in an even layer.
 Cook for 4 minutes, stirring only occasionally to allow the chicken to develop a brown crust on the exterior.

 - Add the bell pepper and onion to the pan.
-Sprinkle lightly with salt and add an additional 1 tsp.
-Cajun seasoning.
+Sprinkle lightly with salt and add an additional 1 teaspoon Cajun seasoning.
 Cook the bell pepper, onion and chicken, stirring frequently, until vegetables have softened and chicken is fully cooked, about 2 - 3 minutes.
+Scrape any brown bits up from the bottom of the pan during cooking.
 Remove chicken and vegetables into a medium bowl.
 Cover loosely with aluminum foil and set aside.

-- Add remaining 1 tsp. oil to the hot pan.
-Add finely chopped tomatoes, a sprinkle of salt, and remaining 2 tsp.
-Cajun seasoning.
+- Add remaining 1 teaspoon oil to the hot pan.
+Add finely chopped tomatoes, a sprinkle of salt, and remaining 2 teaspoons Cajun seasoning.
 Cook, stirring frequently, until tomatoes break down and some of the moisture begins to evaporate from the tomatoes, about 2 - 3 minutes.

 - Add heavy cream and finely shredded Parmesan cheese.
 Let simmer until sauce is slightly thickened and creamy, about 2 - 3 minutes.
+Turn the heat down if necessary to maintain the simmer.
 Taste the sauce and add additional salt and/or Cajun seasoning if needed.

-- When pasta is finished cooking, drain it well and add to sauce, along with chicken, bell pepper and onion mixture.
+- When the pasta is finished cooking, drain it well and add it to the sauce, along with the chicken, bell pepper and onion mixture (and any juices accumulated at the bottom of the bowl).
+Using tongs, toss the pasta, chicken and veggies together with the sauce to evenly combine.
 Serve immediately with additional shredded Parmesan cheese.